ahyconsulting/stories/_posts/2019-08-16-tips-on-team-motivation.md

 ### 7 - Cut off the ties on time

-When someone on the team is not producing, you have to get rid of them.
+When someone in the team is not producing, you have to get rid of them.
 On a long project, the determining factor of how fast a team can produce code is usually dictated by the person that is producing the least.
 Do not let a sluggard determine where the low-water mark is in terms of production.

 <p class="mb-5"></p>